davidthedev/recipes_api/README.md

 # Recipes API

 <ul>
-<li>To use the API, simply clone the repository and start making calls to public/{method_name_goes_here}.
+<li>To use the API, simply clone the repository and start making calls using a REST client to public/{method_name_goes_here}.
 The API will read data from
 the csv file, create another csv file to store / update data.
 Afterwards it will only open the original csv to get the column / header names.</li>
 <li>To create this API I used Slim 3.0 micro framework as it is lightweight (very small codebase), fast, has minimal overhead